Drowsy Driving Accident Lawyers in TX

 In order to successfully make a claim against a drowsy driver, you will need to show that the driver acted in an unreasonably careless way that directly led to your accident.
 This means showing that no reasonable driver would have done what that particular driver did.

-When the driver does not admit being tired, it is especially important to get help from a Texas car accident attorney in order to gather the proof you need to have the best chance of getting compensation for your injuries.
+When the driver does not admit being tired, it is especially important to get help from a Texas car accident attorney in order to gather important proof for your claim.
 Evidence may include testimony from an accident reconstruction specialist who can examine the tire marks, the vehicles in the accident and other physical evidence to determine what occurred.
 Eyewitness testimony from others at the scene may also be useful.

-For more than 30 years, The Bob Richardson Law Firm has worked tirelessly to secure favorable verdicts and settlements for car accident victims throughout Austin, Waco and the surrounding Texas communities of Round Rock, Georgetown, Killeen, Temple, Cedar Park, Taylor and Belton.
+For more than 30 years, The Bob Richardson Law Firm has worked tirelessly for car accident victims throughout Austin, Waco and the surrounding Texas communities of Round Rock, Georgetown, Killeen, Temple, Cedar Park, Taylor and Belton.

 To learn how we can help you with your drowsy driving car accident case, and to receive a free case evaluation, call us today toll-free at 800-880-5100 or use our online form.